no-reply/qa-ldf/README.md

 #### LDF caching as an external service.

-The LDF caching server can run independently from your Hydra application as a lightweight, generic [Rack](http://www.rubydoc.info/github/rack/rack/file/SPEC) application, or as a standalone Rails app.
+The LDF caching server can run independently from your Samvera application as a lightweight, generic [Rack](http://www.rubydoc.info/github/rack/rack/file/SPEC) application, or as a standalone Rails app.
 You may want to deploy the server in this way so it can run on separate hardware, or to segregate Linked Data "follow your nose" network traffic.

 The simplest way to get a working application that will run on any Rack-compatible server is to create a `./config.ru` containing: